mzazon/awesome-cloud-projects/aws/video-conferencing-chime-sdk/video-conferencing-chime-sdk.md

    The IAM role is now configured with all necessary permissions for Chime SDK operations, DynamoDB access, and S3 storage.
 This security foundation enables Lambda functions to interact with AWS services using temporary, rotatable credentials rather than permanent access keys.

 > **Warning**: Always follow the principle of least privilege when creating IAM policies.
 Grant only the minimum permissions required for your application to function, and regularly audit permissions to ensure they remain appropriate.
+See the [AWS IAM best practices guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) for comprehensive security guidance.

 2. **Create Meeting Management Lambda Function**: